liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/panel-app-template.markdown

 The Maven-generated project includes a `pom.xml` file and does not include the Gradle-specific files, but otherwise, appears exactly the same.

-The generated module is functional and is deployable to a @product@ instance.
+The generated module is functional and is deployable to a @sharepoint@ instance.
 The generated module, by default, creates a panel category with a panel app in
-@product@'s Product Menu.
+@sharepoint@'s Product Menu.
 To build upon the generated app, modify the project by adding logic and additional files to the folders outlined above.

 <!--Uncomment once article is available